wxsd-sales/proximity-dial-macro/README.md

 #### Kiosk Web App Example:

-In the case of a Kiosk use case, you will need to set the Kiosk Web App URL and enable Kiosk Mode on your devices.
+In the case of a Kiosk use case, you will need to set the Kiosk Web App URL and enable Kiosk Mode on your device.
 Here is an example Kiosk Web App with a countdown animation to get started:
 ```
 https://wxsd-sales.github.io/kiosk-demos/countdowndial
 ```